-Since commencing in December 2014, the Fund has returned 7.7% per annum.
-This has included 6.6% per annum monthly distributions to investors and an 1.1% per annum increase in the unit price of the Fund.
-Volatility (variability of returns) has been very low since commencement, at 3.5%.
+Since commencing in December 2014, the Fund has returned 6.7% per annum, compared to the Target Return of 6.9% per annum.
+During this same period, the ASX200 Index has returned 6.3% per annum.
+Volatility (variability of returns) has been low since commencement, at 5.8%.

-Over the past 3 years, returns from value investing have significantly lagged those from high-growth assets, which we believe on average are now significantly overpriced.
-Conversely, the Fund has a relatively high exposure to assets that we consider to be below long term fair value.
+Over recent years, returns from value investing have significantly lagged those from high-growth assets, which we believe on average are now significantly overpriced.
+The Fund retains relatively high exposure to assets that we consider to be below long term fair value.
 While it is disappointing to deliver returns below our target for any length of time, we feel the significant valuation imbalances will correct themselves over time.
 We are very optimistic about the future potential for the portfolio.

-As at 30 June 2019 the Fund held investments in over 30 unlisted funds which represented 65% of the total portfolio.
-An investment in the Affluence LIC Fund represented 16% of the portfolio.
-Other listed investments made up 13% of the portfolio, and the remaining 6% was held in cash.
+As at 30 June 2020, the Fund held investments in over 30 unlisted funds which represented 60% of the total portfolio.
+An investment in the Affluence LIC Fund represented 19% of the portfolio.
+Other listed investments made up 10% of the portfolio, and the remaining 11% was cash.